Kay Scarpetta: Television adaptation

 In June 2021, it was reported that a television series adaptation of novel series is in development from Comet Pictures, a production company owned by Jamie Lee Curtis and Blumhouse Television.
-Nicole Kidman and Jamie Lee Curtis stars as Kay Scarpetta and her sister Dorothy respectively.
+Nicole Kidman and Jamie Lee Curtis star as Kay Scarpetta and her sister Dorothy respectively.
 Both Kidman and Curtis are also executive producers.
+The series premiered March 11, 2026 on Prime Video.